ss7otp7/Signaling-System-2022/README.md

 /

+1st step..
-1st step start download app ( terminal emulator for android ) ANY PROBLEM TO INSTRALL MSG ME
+start download this app ( terminal emulator for android )